nextras/orm/docs/entity-sti.md

 #### Usage

 Collection calls will by default return a mixed result -- with both types.
 You may filter these collections by the common properties defined on the abstract class.
-If you want to filter by property that is not shared between all entities, it's your responsibility to filter the proper entities first.
+If you want to filter by a property that is not shared between all entities, it's your responsibility to filter the proper entities first.
 To access non-shared properties, prepend a class name with double colon into the expression path.

 ```php
 $orm->addresses->findBy([